Is Kadence WooCommerce Email Designer not sending email notifications from your website?

 We’ll show you how to fix this with WP Mail SMTP.

 How to Fix Kadence WooCommerce Email Designer Not Sending Notifications

 Kadence WooCommerce Email Designer is a WooCommerce email customizer plugin, so it relies on WooCommerce to generate emails.

-The WooCommerce plugin automatically sends emails on change in order status.
+The WooCommerce plugin automatically sends emails to customers when their order statuses change.
 These are the order statuses:

-To make sure, you and your customer receive these emails, the first thing we need to make sure is that these emails are enabled.
+To make sure you and your customer receive these emails, the first thing we need to do is check that these emails are enabled.

 From the WordPress navigation menu, go to WooCommerce » Settings.

 Look for the Email tab at the top and click on it.